alexm710/Gym-Application/README.md

 - Commit more to Github.

 ## Sprint 2 Retrospective

-- After my first sprint, I thought I had a clearer idea of what to do as I broke down my user stories into more specific stories.
-However, I need to make sure to focus my user stories for a MVP instead of bonus functionality for my application.
+- Upon reviewing my second sprint I have realised I must time-box more, as focusing on non-essential aspects of the application is taking up too much time and I must focus on developing an MVP due to the short time-span of the project.

 ### What went well
 - Completed a WPF log-in page with a clear and illustrated layout
 - Completed encryption functionality for the user's password when they log-in
 - Halfway through designing the main home-page for the application.

-## Sprint 2 Retrospective

-- Upon reviewing my second sprint I have realised I must time-box more, as focusing on non-essential aspects of the application is taking up too much time and I must focus on developing an MVP due to the short time-span of the project.